Generalized Unitarity Method for Worldline Field Theory

 \item \emph{Diagram symmetry:} Each numerator must be invariant under the symmetries (i.e., automorphisms) of the corresponding diagram.
 For contact terms this is simply Bose symmetry.

 \item \emph{Little group scaling:} Each term is bilinear in each graviton polarization $\varepsilon_i$, and linear in each worldline polarization $\zeta_i$.

-\item \emph{Power counting:} Each term has in the numerator has at most two factors of $u$ and/or $\omega$ per vertex involving the worldline and at most two factors of graviton momenta $k_i$ per all-graviton vertex.
+\item \emph{Power counting:} Each numerator term must contain exactly two factors of $u$ and/or $\omega$ per worldline vertex and two factors of graviton momenta $k_i$ per bulk graviton vertex.
 This ensures that the amplitudes we construct correspond to the minimal coupling of worldlines to gravity, and it could be relaxed to allow for non-minimal couplings.